Analysis of Verification-based Decoding on the q-ary Symmetric Channel for Large q: Error Floor Analysis of LMP Algorithms

 \subsection{The Union Bound for ML Decoding}

 First, we derive the union bound on the probability of error with ML decoding for the $q$-SC.
-To match our simulations with the union bounds, we expurgate (i.e., ignore) all codeword weights that have an expected multiplicity less than 1.
+To match our simulations with the union bounds, we also expurgate our ensemble to remove all codeword weights that have an expected multiplicity less than 1.

-First, we summarize a few results from \cite[p.~497]{RU-2008} that characterize the low-weight codewords of LDPC codes with degree-2 variable nodes.
-When the block length $n$ is large, all of these low-weight codewords are caused, with high probability, by short cycles of degree-2 nodes.
-For binary codes, the number of codewords with weight $k$ is a random variable which converges to a Poisson distribution with mean $\frac{\left(\lambda_{2}\rho^{'}(1)\right)^{k}}{2k}$.
+Next, we summarize a few results from \cite[p.~497]{RU-2008} that characterize the low-weight codewords of LDPC codes with degree-2 variable nodes.
+When the block length is large, all of these low-weight codewords are caused, with high probability, by short cycles of degree-2 nodes.
+For binary codes, the number of codewords with weight $k$ is a random variable which converges to a Poisson distribution with mean $\frac{1}{2k}(\lambda_{2}\rho^{'}(1))^{k}$.
 When the channel quality is high (i.e., high SNR, low error/erasure rate), the probability of ML decoding error is mainly caused by low-weight codewords.

 For non-binary $GF(q)$ codes, a codeword is supported on a cycle of degree-2 nodes only if the product of the edge weights is 1.
 This occurs with probability $1/(q-1)$ if we choose the i.i.d. uniform random edge weights for the code.
-Hence, the number of $GF(q)$ codewords of weight $k$ is a random variable, denoted $B_{k}$, which converges to a Poisson distribution with mean $b_{k}=\frac{\left(\lambda_{2}\rho^{'}(1)\right)^{k}}{2k(q-1)}$.
-After expurgating weights that have an expected multiplicity less than 1, $k_{1}=\arg\min_{k\geq1}b_{k}^{(n)}\ge1$ becomes the minimum codeword weight.
+Hence, the number of $GF(q)$ codewords of weight $k$ is a random variable, denoted $B_{k}$, which converges to a Poisson distribution with mean $b_{k}=\frac{1}{2k(q-1)}(\lambda_{2}\rho^{'}(1))^{k}$.
+After expurgating the ensemble to remove all weights with expected multiplicity less than 1, $k_{1}=\min \{ k\geq1 | b_{k}^{(n)}\ge1\}$ becomes the minimum codeword weight.
 An upper bound on the pairwise error probability (PEP) of the $q$-SC with error probability $p$ is given by the following lemma. \begin{lemma} Let $y$ be the received symbol sequence assuming the all-zero codeword was transmitted.
 Let $u$ be any codeword with exactly $k$ non-zero symbols.
 Then, the probability that the ML decoder chooses $u$ over the all-zero codeword is upper bounded by